abdulbadii/smart-directories-navigation/README.md

 g [a g option/command] 0
 toggle hiding or showing the directory stack list ouput onto prompt string
-if an optional command given, execute it first before but if the toggling is to hide it'll still lastly show dir. stack list and will hide it on the next command prompt
+if an optional command given, execute it first before but if the toggling is to hide it'll still lastly show the list, then hide it on the next command prompt
 so naturally, `g 0` is merely to toggle hide or show the directory stack list, not at all to go into $HOME directory first

 g \<Bash command line\>